Part of our Developer Tools MCP category.

 What’s Good

-Massive backing — With 113K GitHub stars, MarkItDown is one of the most popular developer tools on GitHub.
+Massive backing — With 124K GitHub stars (+11K since April), MarkItDown is one of the most popular developer tools on GitHub.
 It’s maintained by Microsoft, not a solo developer or small team.
-This means long-term maintenance is likely.
+The parent library continues to grow rapidly — downloads reached 1.58M/week (+32% since April), and the format breadth keeps expanding.

 Format breadth — PDF, Word, Excel, PowerPoint, images, audio, HTML, CSV, JSON, XML, ZIP, YouTube, EPub.
 Very few document conversion tools cover this range.
 For AI workflows that need to ingest diverse document types, MarkItDown is often the only tool you need.